beyretb/AnimalAI-Olympics/documentation/curriculum.md

   * If `true`, weighting will be 0.75 (new) 0.25 (old).

  The `configuration_files` parameter is simply a list of files names which contain the lessons in the order they should be loaded.
+ Note that if you have `n` lessons, you need to define `n-1` thresholds.
  ## Training

  Once the folder created, training is done in the same way as before but now we pass a `MetaCurriculum` object to the